 Main illustration: Rachel Tunstall

-When you’re working in a fast paced startup, it’s easy to reach burnout no matter what role you’re in.
+When you’re working in a fast-paced industry, it’s all too easy to reach burnout no matter what role you’re in.

-But when you work on multiple concurrent projects and across lots of teams, the risk of burnout isn’t just high, it’s almost inevitable.
+And when you work on multiple concurrent projects and across lots of teams, the risk of burnout isn’t just high, it can feel inevitable.
 Many individual contributors (such as researchers, visual designers, content strategists, data scientists) who work horizontally across teams can be viewed as an infinite resource.
 We come in, we work our magic (usually in a short space of time) and then leave again to do the same on another team.

-And we wonder why teams expect the work to happen faster and faster and with tighter deadlines?
-It can become a vicious cycle, FAST.
+“We wonder why teams expect the work to happen faster and faster and with tighter deadlines?
+It can become a vicious cycle, fast”

 But it doesn’t have to be this way.

-By communicating your process to the team, empathy begins to form for the people behind the role of X. Establishing an understanding of not only how much work takes place but how long it takes and how your projects are prioritized can drastically change your work life as an individual contributor.
+Communicating your process to other teams and colleagues, and clearly setting realistic, sustainable expectations, is a key part of this self-protection.
+Establishing an understanding of not only how much work takes place, but how long it takes and how your projects are prioritized can drastically change your work life as an individual contributor.

 Make your roadmap visible to everyone

 The first step to communicating your process is making sure your project roadmap is transparent and visible to everyone.
 Your roadmap is a hugely important material that should be accessible to everyone.
 This can be a pretty straightforward thing to do.
-For instance if you have your roadmap in a Trello board or spreadsheet, ensure that it’s accessible for everyone in the company in it’s sharing settings.
+For instance, if you have your roadmap in Coda or spreadsheet, ensure that it’s accessible for everyone in the company.
 Then you can link to the roadmap from your internal wiki team page or have it pinned to your team’s Slack channel.

-In research, we tend to work horizontally across teams so it’s imperative that these teams (and usually the PMs of these teams) know that you work on multiple teams, not just theirs.
+For individual contributors who tend to work horizontally across teams, it’s imperative that all your colleagues know that you collaborate on multiple projects, not just theirs.
 This will help immensely when you’re trying to communicate to someone why you can’t work on their project.
-In theory, if a person isn’t aware of what else you’re working on, they could assume you just don’t want to work on it.
-And we know this isn’t the case.
+In theory, if a person isn’t aware of what else you’re working on, they could assume you just don’t want to work on their request – this can result in tension, further exacerbating the risk of burnout.

-When you have a team requesting more of your time or resources than what is possible, it’s important you don’t dismiss ad hoc, sudden projects by stating “No, I can’t work on that.”
-This isn’t going to help with building meaningful relationships with your team.
-When you work in a startup, these requests will be inevitable – not every necessary project can be carefully scoped out far in advance, after all.
+When you have a team requesting more of your time or resources than what is possible, it’s important you don’t dismiss those requests by stating “No, I can’t work on that.”
+This isn’t going to help with building meaningful relationships with other teams.
+Let’s face it, these requests will be inevitable – not every necessary project can be carefully scoped out far in advance, after all.

 By using terms like this in your vernacular, you’ll notice these tough conversations around bandwidth become easier to handle.
-Now you won’t be shutting people down, but opening up the conversation of what they need, while also communicating what your constraints are.
+Now you won’t be shutting people down, but opening up the conversation to gauge what they need, while also communicating what your constraints are.

 Treat any ask as a request before committing to it

-In a startup environment, you’re going to find that even when you proactively share your roadmap and practice the art of the positive “No”, ad hoc and sudden projects will still arise.
-On the research team here at Intercom, the way we handle this is to differentiate between requests and actual projects that need to be worked on.
+You’re probably going to find that even when you proactively share your roadmap and practice the art of the positive “No”, ad hoc and sudden projects will still arise.
+When faced with more demands than you can handle, a valuable approach is to differentiate between broad requests and actual projects that need to be worked on.

 - Why is this research taking place?